 Oakes Peak Summit Views

-Views came in at 5000′.
-But to avoid the steeper terrain at 5400′ with potential avalanche danger, we moved to the southeast.
-Then the final 100′ up to the top was sluggish as we continued to posthole with every step.
+Views came in at 5000′, then at 5400′, we moved to the southeast to avoid the steeper terrain.
+The final 100′ to the top was sluggish as we postholed with every step.
+Before long, we’ve arrived at the obscure summit.

-There were too many peaks to name, including Davis Peak, Mount Ross, Mount Triumph, and Thornton Peak.
+The nearby peaks included Davis Peak, Mount Ross, Mount Triumph, and Bacon Peak.
 Meanwhile, I saw Mount Challenger, Mount Fury, and Mount Terror poking out behind the ridgelines.

 See more trip photos here.